Russia: Feminist activist on trial on pornography charges - WTMJ

 Tsvetkova ran a children’s theater and was a vocal advocate of feminism and LGBT rights.
 She founded an online group, called Vagina Monologues, encouraging followers to fight stigma and taboo surrounding the female body, and posted other people’s art in it.

-Amnesty International last week called the case, which is being heard behind closed doors, “Kafkaesque absurdity” and urged Russian authorities to drop all charges against the activist who was merely “freely expressing her views through art.”
+Amnesty International last week called the case, which is being heard behind closed doors, “Kafkaesque absurdity” and urged Russian authorities to drop all charges against the activist who was merely “expressing her views through art.”

-Tsvetkova’s mother, Anna Khodyreva, echoed this sentiment in an interview with The Associated Press and said that the court should dismiss the case.
+Tsvetkova’s mother, Anna Khodyreva, echoed this sentiment in an interview with The Associated Press, saying the court should dismiss the case.
 “Yulia has always been against pornography. … Feminists are against pornography because it’s exploitation of women’s bodies,” she said.

 Tsvetkova was detained in November 2019 and spent the next four months under house arrest.
 Her home was raided, as well as her mother’s education studio for children.